matthewpang/Pololu-AMIS-30543-Eagle-Library-Footprint/readme.md

 Designed and Released by Matthew Pang Chia Hua on June 28, 2015.

+Git Hub:
+This library lives at https://github.com/matthewpang/Pololu-AMIS-30543-Eagle-Library-Footprint and will be updated as necessary :)

 License :
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 License Information Link :